 It is a no brainer that every payment provider wants to be trusted by each of their customers and gain their loyalty for a long-term ongoing relationship where both the customer and the provider are happy to collaborate.

 As long as immediate payments on the Internet are not the most popular means of obtaining products and services, payment providers should carefully develop a leveled customer-oriented approach for real-time fraud prevention.
-Also, every E-commerce provider should consider the following fraud prevention best practices:
+Also, every provider should consider the following practices for eCommerce fraud detection:

 The Payment Card Industry Security Standard Council (or PCI in short) in partnership with global brands like Visa and MasterCard created rules to help businesses protect themselves on the Internet and keep customers’ data safe.
 You can read the full requirements on the PCI website.
 You will find a short summary of these rules in the next few paragraphs.